intermine/im-docs/docs/get-started/tutorial/webapp.rst

 	ant default remove-webapp release-webapp

+4. Refresh your browser

 You should see your new logo in the top left corner of your webapp.
 If you don't, try clearing your browser's cache.

 ant targets
 ^^^^^^^^^^^^^^^^^^^^^^

-If your changes are not being reflected in your webapp, add the `clean` target:
+If your changes are still not being reflected in your webapp, add the `clean` target:

 .. code-block:: bash